Mascot At Tradeshow Taking Selfie With Man

 1. Brand

-3. Mascot Size
+2. Mascot Size

-4. Mascot Performer
+3. Mascot Performer

 Fitting your mascot costume on your performer is something you should also consider when buying a mascot costume.
 The mascot costume should fit the body profile of the performer.
 Some organizations only have one performer, while others have multiple.
 If you have a performer who is five feet and another who is six feet tall, the costume will not fit the same and your mascot will end up looking different based on the performer wearing the costume.
 This situation is not ideal, so it is important to get performers similar in body size to ensure that your mascot will have a consistent look.
-At this point, it is important to talk about mascot spotters.
-Spotters escort the mascot where it needs to go, help with crowd control, and make sure the performer is always safe and ready to perform.
-Having a spotter can help your mascot get dressed, prevent your mascot from falling, and act as the mascot’s voice.
-If your performer does not have a spotter, the costume design needs to be easy to put on, and the visibility needs to be clear.

-6. Mascot Head
+4. Mascot Head

 Different mascot companies will offer different head options.
-A few of the most common head options are plastic heads and foam heads.
+The most common head options are plastic heads and foam heads.
 Make sure you understand the advantages and disadvantages of each mascot head when in the mascot design process.
 Plastic heads, while heavier than foam heads, are ideal for ventilation, longevity, and durability.
 The heads can be cleaned easily after each use and don’t absorb sweat and odor.
 Foam mascot heads, while lighter, easily absorbs moisture and sweat and can get smelly.
 In addition, foam disintegrates over time, so your foam head will not last as long as a plastic head will.
 Multiple types of foam heads exist, so make sure you do your research to understand which option is best for you and your performer.
 If you aren’t sure what option would be best for your needs, check out our mascot heads blog, or make sure to ask your designer about all the possibilities.

 7. Mascot Vision